 Eastern Highveld Grassland is listed as Endangered, and is subject to high rates of habitat loss as a result of cultivation, forestry, mines, urbanisation and the building of dams (Mucina & Rutherford, 2011).
 Estimates suggest that up to approximately 70% of the original extent of Eastern Highveld Grassland has been transformed.
 Only a very small fraction is conserved in statutory reserves (e.g., Nooitgedacht Dam and Jericho Dam Nature Reserves) (Mucina & Rutherford, 2011).
-The mapped remaining extent of Eastern Highveld Grassland, as per SANBI (2021) spatial data, is shown in Figure 3 below.
+The mapped remaining extent of Eastern Highveld Grassland, as per SANBI (2021) spatial data, is shown in Figure 4 below.

 Cultivation, urbanisation, road infrastructure and mining have similarly resulted in the transformation of more than half of the original extent of Soweto Highveld Grasslands (Mucina & Rutherford, 2011).
 Only a few patches are conserved in formal protected areas, such as Waldrift Nature Reserve, Krugersdorp Nature Reserve, Leeuwkuil Nature Reserve and Suikerbosrand Nature Reserve.
-This vegetation type is therefore listed as Vulnerable, according to the NEMBA Threatened Ecosystems (2021) (remaining extent also shown in Figure 3).
+This vegetation type is therefore listed as Vulnerable, according to the NEMBA Threatened Ecosystems (2021) (remaining extent also shown in Figure 4).

-The study area is characterised by large areas of intact grassland habitat, comprising both Eastern Highveld Grassland and Soweto Highveld Grassland.
+According to the SANBI (2018 & 2021) delineations, most of the proposed Project site is characterised by Soweto Highveld Grassland, with small areas in the west characterised by Eastern Highveld Grassland.
 Considering the conservation status of these vegetation types, potential loss of natural grassland associated with the proposed Project is a concern and needs to be carefully managed.